Pumpkin Pancakes

 Stack of pumpkin pancakes on a plate.

 Leaves changing, nights cooling down—are you feeling those pumpkin vibes yet?
 It’s time to whip up these light and fluffy pumpkin pancakes with deliciously crisp edges.
-They scream fall with every bite and pair perfectly with your morning coffee on those brisk days.
+They scream fall with every bite and pair perfectly with your morning coffee.
 They’re also an excellent way to use up that leftover pumpkin purée from your fall baking projects.
 Since the pancakes freeze well, I suggest making a double batch over the weekend to make weekday breakfasts a breeze.
 If you want to get fancy, top the pancakes with toasted pecans (or, better yet, candied pecans), or keep it simple with a drizzle of maple syrup and bacon on the side (for perfectly crispy bacon, see how to cook bacon in the oven).

 Craving more pancake goodness?
 Try my banana pancakesblueberry pancakes, or ricotta pancakes.
 Or go the classic route with my go-to breakfast pancake recipe, a family favorite I’ve been making for decades.

-What you’ll need To Make Pumpkin Pancakes
+What you’ll Need To Make Pumpkin Pancakes

 ingredients for pumpkin pancakes